-- 113. The following paragraphs describe a hierarchy of methods that banks are required to adhere to when they set the starting (unstressed) point-in-time risk parameters.
-As a general principle, banks should resort to data from models rather than from accounting approximations: - Banks are required in the first instance to extract the relevant parameters from the models that they use to compute provisions according to the relevant accounting standard. - For IRB portfolios where there is no model to produce IFRS 9/nGAAP provisions, banks are required to base their estimation of starting level point-in-time values on their approved internal parameter estimation models. - For portfolios for which starting level point-in-time parameters cannot be extracted from approved internal models, banks should use non-approved models to extract point-in-time parameters, provided that those models are regularly used in internal risk management and stress testing, and that the competent authority agrees with using them for the purpose of the EU-wide stress test. - For portfolios where no appropriate internal models are in use for estimating the starting TRs, LGDs or LRs, banks are expected to approximate these values using historically observed equivalents (e.g. the S3 transition and loss rates from S1 for TR1-3 and LGD1-3).
+- 111. The following paragraphs describe a hierarchy of methods that banks are required to adhere to when they set the starting (unstressed) point-in-time risk parameters.
+As a general principle, banks should resort to data from models rather than from accounting approximations: - Banks are required in the first instance to extract the relevant parameters from the models that they use to compute provisions according to the relevant accounting standard. - For IRB portfolios where there is no model to produce IFRS 9/nGAAP provisions, banks are required to base their estimation of starting level point-in-time values on their approved internal parameter estimation models. - For portfolios for which starting level point-in-time parameters cannot be extracted from approved internal models, banks should use non-approved models to extract point-in-time parameters, provided that those models are regularly used in internal risk management and stress testing, and that the competent authority agrees with using them for the purpose of the EU-wide stress test.

+25 Except for banks not subject to IFRS 9.

+- For portfolios where no appropriate internal models are in use for estimating the starting TRs, LGDs or LRs, banks are expected to approximate these values using historically observed equivalents (e.g. the S3 transition and loss rates from S1 for TR 13 and LGD1-3).
 While banks are expected to present parameters reflective of both 2019 macroeconomic conditions and the credit quality of the portfolios, in the calibration of point-in-time starting parameters the overarching objective is the parameter's suitability for projection.
 Therefore, banks are expected to consider factors that may lead to the observed performance for 2019 being unrepresentative or unsuitable for a sufficiently conservative projection or for small portfolios in which no default has been observed.
-Only those adjustments of the historical values that result in a more conservative starting point are permitted.

-15 Except for banks not subject to IFRS 9.

-- 114. Irrespective of which approach is followed and the extent of the adjustments, banks are required to provide in the explanatory note a description of the methodology employed for deriving point-in-time parameters for all portfolios.
-Banks should apply the terminology used in this note, wherever applicable. - 115.
-Participating banks will be subject to cross-sectional comparisons of starting level point-intime parameters after the submission of the results, and might be asked to revise internal figures if they are deemed not suitable for projections.
+Only those adjustments of the historical values that result in a more conservative starting point are permitted. - 112.
+Irrespective of which approach is followed and the extent of the adjustments, banks are required to provide in the explanatory note a description of the methodology employed for deriving point-in-time parameters for all portfolios.
+Banks should apply the terminology used in this note, wherever applicable. - 113.
+Participating banks will be subject to cross-sectional comparisons of starting level point-in-time parameters after the submission of the results, and might be asked to revise internal figures if they are deemed not suitable for projections.